-The steering committee guidelines that follow are framed, in part, by the Issues and Recommendations paper prepared by Sharif Shakrani (Michigan State University) and Greg Pearson (National Academy of Engineering) for the National Assessment Governing Board.
-The guidelines were developed over a two-day period (December 17-18, 2008) by the steering committee for the 2012 NAEP Technological Literacy Assessment Project.
-The steering committee presented these guidelines to the planning committee in a joint session on December 18, 2008.
-The guidelines were revised and reorganized according to decisions made during the steering committee's meeting on March 11-12, 2009, and again shared with the planning committee.
-In addition, the steering committee sought input from leaders in education, industry, business, engineering, research, and allied organizations (including the International Society for Technology in Education [ISTE], the International Technology and Engineering Educators Association [ITEEA], and the Partnership for 21st Century Skills); feedback resulting from these reviews served to further refine the guidelines.
+The Steering Committee Guidelines that follow are framed, in part, by the Issues and Recommendations paper prepared by Sharif Shakrani (Michigan State University) and Greg Pearson (National Academy of Engineering) for the National Assessment Governing Board.
+The guidelines were developed over a two-day period (December 17-18, 2008) by the Steering Committee for the 2012 National Assessment of Educational Progress (NAEP) Technological Literacy Assessment Project.
+The Steering Committee presented these guidelines to the Planning Committee in a joint session on December 18, 2008.
+The guidelines were revised and reorganized according to decisions made during the Steering Committee's meeting of March 11-12, 2009, and again shared with the Planning Committee.
+Additionally, the Steering Committee sought input from leaders in education, industry, business, engineering, research, and allied organizations [including the International Society for Technology in Education (ISTE), the International Technology and Engineering Educators Association (ITEEA), and the Partnership for 21st Century Skills]; feedback resulting from these reviews served further to refine the guidelines.